jgallagher/go-libpq/README.md

 Create the database `gosqltest`, and give yourself ($USER) privileges with the password `gosqltest`.

-This driver passes all tests in the go-sql-test repostitory, but has not yet been submitted for inclusion with the other drivers.
+This driver passes everything in go-sql-test, but has not yet been submitted for inclusion in that repository.